tendermint/tendermint/docs/tutorials/go-built-in.md

 ## 1.5 Getting Up and Running

 Our application is almost ready to run.
-Let's instruct the `go` tooling to use the correct version of the Tendermint library.
+Let's install the latest release version of the Tendermint library.

 From inside of the project directory, run: